Fort Bragg / Fort Liberty

 Due to decades of AFFF firefighting foam use, Fort Bragg (now Fort Liberty) has extensive PFAS contamination, which has also spread beyond the base boundaries through groundwater movement.
 Testing has identified multiple areas where PFAS-contaminated groundwater has migrated off-base, potentially affecting residential wells in surrounding communities.

 The Army has acknowledged this long-term PFAS contamination issue and its potential impact.
 Veterans who served at the base are likely to have greater concentrations of PFAS due to their exposure during active duty.
-Two types of PFAS, PFOS and PFOA, are strongly associated with cancer and other life-threatening illnesses.
+Two types of PFAS, PFOS and PFOA, are strongly associated with testicular cancer, prostate cancer and kidney cancer.

 Known Toxins